PSANDILYA1440/Simple-Browser/readme.md

 Simple browser is a browser only compatible with MacOS if you download it from Windows then it won't be usable!

-The Browser's installation File is in the realeases.
+The Browser's installation File is in the releases.

 It works on Intel Macs and Apple silicon Macs.